CTRAPS: CTAP Client Impersonation and API Confusion on FIDO2: Background and System Model

 \subsection{CTAP}

-As part of the FIDO2 standard, CTAP has considerably evolved over time.
-CTAP1, also known as FIDO U2F (Universal 2nd Factor), provides phishing-resistant 2FA.
-CTAP2.0 maintains backward compatibility with CTAP1 while introducing passwordless authentication.
+The Client-to-Authenticator Protocol (CTAP) is a core part of the FIDO2 standard, alongside WebAuthn.
+It is an application-layer protocol that defines the communication between a FIDO client and an authenticator.
+CTAP has considerably evolved since its inception.
+CTAP1, also known as FIDO U2F (Universal 2nd Factor), introduced a second-factor authentication mechanism to combat phishing.
+CTAP2.0 maintains backward compatibility with CTAP1 while introducing passwordless (single-factor) authentication.
 CTAP2.1~\cite{ctap21-standard} adds the credential protection policy, discoverable credential management (i.e., the \cmd{CredMgmt} API), and biometric authentication.
-The draft for CTAP2.2~\cite{ctap22-draft} is the latest available version, offering new features such as support for hybrid authenticators equipped with cameras to scan QR codes.
+CTAP2.2~\cite{ctap22-draft}, the latest CTAP version still considered a draft, supports hybrid authenticators and QR codes.

-CTAP relies on two core user authorization mechanisms to secure API calls: (i) \emph{User Verification (UV)}, which requires the user to enter a PIN or biometric data, and (ii) \emph{User Presence (UP)}, which requires the user to press a button on the authenticator or to bring it into the client's NFC range.
-Table~\ref{tab:apis-uvup} shows the most common \emph{CTAP Authenticator APIs} and their \emph{UV} and \emph{UP} requirements.
-We describe each API:
+CTAP relies on two user authorization mechanisms to secure API calls from the client: (i) \emph{User Verification (UV)}, which requires the user to enter a PIN or biometric data, and (ii) \emph{User Presence (UP)}, which requires the user to press a button on the authenticator or to bring it into the client's NFC range.